JLEON123/Data_Course_LEON/README.md

 The other goal was to download R and R studio

 The final goal was to learn the basics of the terminal

+I tried using git in the past on my own and it was a failure